Phuongp2003/LTWeb_PTITHCM/README.md

 ```

 - This bug may cause by your jdk version setup in your server.
 You can change your jdk version to 1.8 to fix this bug.
 Check [this](#2-tomcat) to know how to change your jdk version.

+## 7. Run/Debug issue

+- Server status must be "Started(or Debugging), Synchronized" to run/debug the project.
+- In debugmode, you can hot reload the project by changing the code and save it, then click the hotload on debug bar.